BenchMarker: An Education-Inspired Toolkit for Highlighting Flaws in Multiple-Choice Benchmarks: Grading Benchmarks like Educators

-We use \model{} to audit 12 \mcqa{} datasets and predict pervasive issues, especially~with \mcq{}s from \nlp{} annotation protocols, versus exams that educators design: 47\% of TruthfulQA appears online, 21\% of ScholarIQA has shortcuts, and HellaSwag always violates at least two writing rules (\cref{subsection:eval_benchmark}).
-Educational theory informs that these flaws degrade \mcqa{} \cite{cronbach1955construct}, so~we empirically assess their impact on \mm{} evaluation. \mm{}s have higher accuracy on contaminated data splits and much lower scores on splits with multiple writing errors; discarding \mcq{}s with writing errors shifts \mm{} rankings beyond random (\cref{subsection:rankings}), muddying how researchers pick models to train or deploy.
-Said writing violations from \nlp{} and educational assessments overlap---unclear wording and distractor quality---motivating these fields to collaborate and jointly advance evaluations and student testing (\cref{subsection:which_writing_flaws}).
-Lastly, while past benchmark fixes resolve their desired issues, they add new errors: MMLU-Pro uses \mm{}-written distractors to lower accuracy, but this leads to \mcq{}s with faulty distractors and many right answers (\cref{subsection:fixes}).
+\model{} audits 12 \mcqa{} datasets and predicts pervasive issues, especially~with \mcq{}s from \nlp{} annotation protocols, versus exams that educators design: 47\% of TruthfulQA appears online, 21\% of ScholarIQA has shortcuts, and HellaSwag always violates at least two writing rules (\cref{subsection:eval_benchmark}).
+Educational theory informs that these flaws degrade \mcqa{} \cite{cronbach1955construct}, so~we empirically assess their impact on \mm{} evaluation. \mm{}s have higher accuracy on contaminated data splits and lower accuracy on splits with multiple writing errors; discarding \mcq{}s with writing errors shifts \mm{} rankings beyond random (\cref{subsection:rankings}), muddying how researchers select models to train and deploy.
+The writing errors from \nlp{} and educational assessments overlap---unclear wording and distractor quality---motivating these fields to collaborate and jointly advance evaluations and student testing (\cref{subsection:which_writing_flaws}).
+Lastly, while past benchmark fixes resolve targeted issues, they can add new ones: MMLU-Pro uses \mm{}-written distractors to lower accuracy, but this produces faulty distractors and more than one correct answer (\cref{subsection:fixes}).
 Thus, \mcq{} correction requires iterative refinement, which \model{} can support via repeatable, automated scoring runs.